StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 When sending historical data in response to a request:

-1. Setting [Message.OriginalTransactionId](xref:StockSharp.Messages.Message.OriginalTransactionId) is mandatory.
+1. Setting [OriginalTransactionId](xref:StockSharp.Messages.IOriginalTransactionIdMessage.OriginalTransactionId) is mandatory.
 This allows the system to associate the received data with the original request.

 2. Setting [SecurityId](xref:StockSharp.Messages.SecurityId) or [TimeFrameCandleMessage.TimeFrame](xref:StockSharp.Messages.TimeFrameCandleMessage.TimeFrame) (in the case of candles) is not required, but also not prohibited.
 The StockSharp core will automatically fill these fields with the necessary values from the original request.